k3nnethfrancis/gmail-agent/docs/ISSUES.md

 **Last Updated**: August 18, 2025
 **Status**: ✅ **MAJOR FUNCTIONALITY COMPLETE** - Core features implemented, UI polish needed

+> Note: This is the canonical issues tracker. `docs/ACTIVE_ISSUES.md` has been consolidated into this document and will no longer be updated.

 ## 🎉 Major Implementation Summary

 All major functionality has been successfully implemented: